 - Cons: Long hiring process Hard to evaluate work High wage

 - Recommendation: A good move if you want to slowly change into a completely AI based company.

-If your project is a simple black box and is not a crucial part of your software, it might be the best way to simply hire an experienced professional who will be able to deal with the task really fast.
+If your project is a simple black box and is not a crucial part of your software or operations, it might be the best way to simply hire an experienced professional.
+Such person will be able to deal with the task really fast.